hps1978/lrud-spatial-rnw/README.md

 When navigating with arrow keys inside a container:

-1. **Alignment First**: All candidate elements are sorted by their alignment on the movement axis
+1. **Axis-Band Priority**: Candidates overlapping the starting element's perpendicular axis are preferred
-   - For horizontal movement (left/right): Vertical alignment matters most
+   - For horizontal movement (left/right): Vertical overlap (30% default)
-   - For vertical movement (up/down): Horizontal alignment matters most
+   - For vertical movement (up/down): Horizontal overlap (30% default)

+2. **Within Axis Band**: Distance-first sorting
-2. **Distance Second**: Among aligned candidates, choose the closest one by Euclidean distance
+   - Choose closest candidate by Euclidean distance

-3. **DOM Order Third**: If tied on alignment and distance, preserve DOM order
+   - Then by alignment delta if distance is equal
+   - Then by DOM order

+3. **Out-of-Axis Fallback**: Traditional alignment-first for sparse layouts
+   - Alignment delta (perpendicular axis alignment) matters most
+   - Then by distance for candidates with similar alignment
+   - Then by DOM order

+4. **DOM Order**: Final tiebreaker when distance and alignment are equal

 #### Exit Strategy